zraso/tic-tac-toe/README.md

 As a player,
 So that I can play against my opponent,
-I want to be able to take turns
+I want to be able to switch turns

 * A player can claim a field if it is not already taken